Kpfranklin22/pro-readme-generator/Develop/Demo-README.md

   - [License](#license)

 ## Description
-  This is an example of a description
+  This is an application for users to be able to view and manage the departments, roles, and employees in their company so that they can organize and plan their business.
+It's a database!

 ## Installation
-  The following dependencies must be installed to run the application: Node, Inquirer, ETC
+  The following dependencies must be installed to run the application: console.table, mysql2, inquirer

 ## Usage
-This is how you use this project
+To use this application, run the 'npm start' command.
+From there follow the prompts and enter input as needed.
+Choose the 'Quit' option to exit once finished.

 ## Contributions
-Contributors: N/A
+Contributors:

 ## Tests
-To run tests, run the following command(s): This is how you test
+To run tests, run the following command(s): N/A

 ## Questions
-If you have any questions about the repository, you can contact me by Email: fakeemail@gmail.com or Github: notarealgithub
+If you have any questions about the repository, you can contact me by Email: kpfranklin22@gmail.com or Github: https://github.com/Kpfranklin22

 ## License
 MIT